Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 That's one thing.

-And if you maybe you don't buy that argument.
+And maybe you don't buy that argument.

-And I don't know why you wouldn't, but let's just say you don't, for whatever reason.
+And I don't know why you wouldn't, but let's just say you don't for whatever reason.

-Maybe we're like, who is this crazy kid in New York spouting all this stuff about the judiciary and I I believe the Supreme Court's non-politicized.
+Maybe you're like, who is this crazy kid in New York spouting all this stuff about the judiciary?

-Can't even I I actually can't even say it with a straight face, but let's assume that's what you think.
+I actually can't even say it with a straight face, but let's assume that's what you think.

-You'll notice something else that happened that got attention at the time, and then it sort of slipped out of the media's uh sort of the media's attention span.
+You'll notice something else that happened that got attention at the time, and then it sort of slipped out of the media's sort of the media's attention span.

-It just it fell off the radar.
+It just fell off the radar.

 People didn't seem to really care quite as much.